adienasoaie/Github-testing/README.md

 Github-testing
 ==============

-Testing for figshare github integration - modified a bit for testing purposes!
+Testing for figshare github integration - modified a bit for testing purposes! twice actually...